-3 suspects arrested, another 4 wanted following April shooting that left 2 injured at Ponchatoula park
+4 suspects arrested, another 3 wanted following April shooting that left 2 injured at Ponchatoula park

 Latest Weather Blog

-PONCHATOULA — Three people have been arrested on attempted murder charges following a shooting at a Ponchatoula park in April, with four more people wanted on similar charges for the shooting that left two people injured.
+PONCHATOULA — Four people have been arrested on attempted murder charges following a shooting at a Ponchatoula park in April, with four more people wanted on similar charges for the shooting that left two people injured.

 Ponchatoula Police Chief Bry Layrisson said that 29-year-old Ricky Eskridge Jr., 20-year-old Jaquan Woolridge and 26-year-old Tylen Edwards were arrested on attempted second-degree murder charges tied to the shooting at Tasker Park.

-Four other suspects — Ramon Eskridge, David McDowell Jr., Raymond McKay III and Steve Cole — are still wanted in connection with the shooting, and each has a nationwide extradition order.
+Three other suspects — Ramon Eskridge, David McDowell Jr. and Raymond McKay III — are still wanted in connection with the shooting, and each has a nationwide extradition order.
 Layrisson said that several of the suspects have prior convictions for violent crimes in Louisiana and other states.

 WBRZ previously reported that, around 5 p.m. on April 12, Ponchatoula Police officers working security at Tasker Park along North First Street heard gunshots coming from a large crowd of people.
 Officers then found one person shot in the leg, with another victim, also shot in the leg, arriving at the hospital later.